 I just wanted to add a few more comments.

-A $55,000 gain may not seem like a lot of money to some, but it's a very nice piece of change for me.
+A ($amount removed) gain may not seem like a lot of money to some, but it's a very nice piece of change for me.
 I realize some fund managers have made millions, but I'm simply managing my own money.
 Not a mutual fund.
 That being said, I still feel the stock market is far too unpredictable right now.
 "Bulls" and "Bears" are basically split right down the middle in their expectations and predictions of the stock market.

 For example, 50% of traders think that stocks are overpriced and that we are due for a correction (Bears).
 The remaining 50% of traders think the stock market is poised to go higher (Bulls).
 But there is no clear-cut consensus on this subject.